oracle/weblogic-kubernetes-operator/site/quickstart.md

 ## 4. Install the operator.
 * Create a namespace and service account for the operator (point to sample script that does this.)
-* Invoke the script to generate the credentials for the operator and add to the Operator YAML, (all the values can be left as default)
+* Invoke the script to generate the credentials for the operator and add it to the the operator YAML file (all the values can be left as default).
-* Create the operator using 'helm install', and passing in the namespace, service account, and location of Elasticsearch (Point to Helm.)
+* Create the operator using `helm install`, and passing in the namespace, service account, and location of Elasticsearch (Point to Helm.)

 ## 5. Prepare your environment for a domain.
 * Create a domain namespace